RegardsOss/RegardsOss.github.io/_docs/microservice-dam/geometry.md

 - Second, some polygons may contain North or South pole (or both) as a cap on 80° latitude for example (`POLYGON(((0, 80), (90, 80), (-90, 80), (0, 80)))`).
 Into WGS84 crs, this polygon is just a line between `(-90, 80)` and `(90, 80)`.
 A circle search centered on North pole with a radius lower than 10° (ie more than 1000 km) will not found previously given polygon.
 To make this fully functional with WGS84, algorithm exploits the fact that Elasticsearch takes into account all longitudes at 90° latitude (as if North and South pole were strings and not just a single point).
-After having determining that polygon is around a pole using Hipparchus framework (https://www.hipparchus.org), a polygon reaching North pole using complete longitude amplitude is added on top of current polygon.
+After having determined that polygon is around a pole using Hipparchus framework (https://www.hipparchus.org), a polygon reaching North pole using complete longitude amplitude is added on top of current polygon.
 Previous polygon normalization is then:
 `POLYGON((0, 80), (90, 80), (180, 80), (180, 90), (-180, 90), (-180, 80), (-90, 80), (0, 80))`.